Rawtenstall Corporation Tramways

 Rawtenstall Steam Tram July 1909

-One of a number of postcard views of Rawtenstall's steam trams, which had by the date of this photo — July 1909 — become the last vestige of this particular form of street traction in England.
-The conductor is wearing the standard Rawtenstall uniform, which was also issued to conductors working the replacement electric services.
+One of a number of postcard views of Rawtenstall's steam trams, which had by the date of this photograph — July 1909 — become the last vestige of this particular form of street traction in England.
+The conductor is wearing the standard Rawtenstall uniform issued to conductors working the new electric services.
+The steam-tram driver is possibly Brian Coll (snr).
 Photo courtesy of the Tramways and Light Railway Society.

 Rawtenstall Steam Tram July 1909